 First Level of Leadership: Influence

-Actually, we have three levels which take us from the surface to deeper levels of leadership.
+Actually, we have three levels that take us from the surface to deeper levels of leadership.
 The first level is INFLUENCE.
 Influence simply means getting someone to do something.
 This is what most people think about when they hear leadership.
 But it’s actually just management.
 It is simply about moving people or resources to get a desired outcome.
 It is transactional.
 There are many ways we can influence people from asking them politely to manipulating or threatening them.
 And, as with all three of these levels of leadership, it can move people in a positive or negative direction.

 Influence may be one form of leadership, but it’s not always positive.
 And it’s definitely not the best form of leadership we can employ.